Carl Long: 2003–2014

 He made two Busch races in 2003 for Robert Creech, his best finish a 28th at Rockingham.
 He had another 28th at Rockingham the following year, as well as running the No. 07 for Moy Racing at Loudon, where his engine expired early in the race.
 He also ran another race for Ware at New Hampshire, but finished last.
-He made his first race as a team owner that season, when Matt Carter drove his No. 96 truck to a 17th-place finish at Martinsville Speedway.
+He made his first race as a team owner that season, when Matt Carter drove his No. 96 truck to a seventeenth-place finish at Martinsville Speedway.
 After failing to make a Cup race in 2003, Long returned to the Glenn Racing Dodge in 2004.
 In their first race together, Long's car flipped several times in a violent accident at the Subway 400, the final Cup race ever held at North Carolina Speedway in Rockingham, North Carolina.
 Long was uninjured and returned to the series in the following Cup event at Las Vegas Motor Speedway, driving for fellow independent Hermie Sadler.
 Long then drove at Pocono Raceway for the McGlynn Racing operation, finishing 41st.
 After a final race for Glenn he ran two races with Hover Motorsports.

 Long announced he would merge his No. 46 team with the McGlynn Racing team to run in 2005.
 Although he drove only the No. 00 from McGlynn, Long ran nine races that year, and had a career-best qualifying effort of 20th at Atlanta.
 Unfortunately, sponsors wanted 1990 Daytona 500 winner Derrike Cope to drive the car, which forced McGlynn to release Long.
 Long closed out the year running at Homestead-Miami Speedway in a personally owned chassis originally purchased from Petty Enterprises.
 The car was prepared in Stan Hover's shop with mostly volunteers, and a leased motor from Bill Davis Racing was dropped into the car.
 Unfortunately, a crash in qualifying ended his weekend prematurely.
 That season Long was also announced as a driver for a new team, Victory Motorsports, owned by Terance Mathis, but the team never ran.

 In 2006, Long ran the No. 80 for Hover Motorsports at the Daytona 500, but missed the race.
 He attempted three races for R&J Racing but also failed to qualify for those events.
 He returned to the Busch Series, driving the No. 23 for Keith Coleman Racing in six races before being replaced, and also ran a Truck Series race for Jim Rosenblum Racing.
 He attempted a race at Bristol with Long Brothers Racing, but did not qualify.
 Long joined a new Nextel Cup team, Cupp Motorsports, in the No. 46 Millstar Tools-sponsored Dodge.
 Long attempted three races for Cupp, but failed to qualify for each of them.
 He returned with help from McGlynn to attempt the Ford 400 at the end of 2006, but did not make the race.